abdjiber/abdjiber.github.io/_pages/about.md

 After my Ph.D I would like to work as a Machine Learning [Research] Engineer to solve real world problems.
 An ideal position for me will be where:
 - I can develop or improve products particularly AI's one
-- I can apply do mathematics, statistics and computer science
+- I can do mathematics, statistics and computer science
 - I can continuously learn and share my knowledge
 - I can optionally do research